Volume Title: The Politics of Panem: Challenging Genres

 What does reading the Hunger Games series from a Marxist perspective reveal about the material basis of culture?
 Read from a feminist perspective, how does the trilogy illuminate power relations between men and women?
 In what ways does the trilogy instantiate, or subvert, dystopian genre conventions, and to what effect?
 To what extent might adapting the series for film complicate its ability to participate in sharp-edged social criticism?
 Most importantly, what does a decision to read Collins’ novels from the standpoint of theory reveal about the potential complexity and sophistication of young adult literature?
 By asking questions of this sort, this edited collection challenges the lingering perception that literature for adolescents is plot driven, superficial fare by making visible the complex readings that are available when readers examine works such as those that comprise the Hunger Games trilogy from the perspective of critical theory.
 In doing so, it reveals Collins’ series to be a complex narrative that, in the words of Aristotle, instructs at the same time that it delights.

 Table of Contents

-3 — Hungering for Middle Ground: Binaries of Self in Young Adult Dystopia,” by Meghann Meeusen
+3 — Hungering for Middle Ground: Binaries of Self in Young Adult Dystopia, Meghann Meeusen

-5 — “I Was Watching You, Mockingjay”: Surveillance Culture and Identity,” by Sean P. Connors
+5 — “I Was Watching You, Mockingjay”: Surveillance, Tactics, and the Limits of Panopticism, Sean P. Connors

 6 — Exploiting the Gaps in the Fence: Power, Agency, and Rebellion in The Hunger Games, Michael Macaluso and Cori McKenzie

 Part Three: “Look at the State They Left Us In”: The Hunger Games as Social Criticism